-Kontaktia Oy, Chairman of the Board since 2011 Omnitele Ltd, Chairman of the Board since 2011
+Omnitele Ltd, Chairman of the Board since 2011

 Member of DNA's Board of Directors since 2006, Chairman since 2010.
-Chairman of the Remuneration Committee (RC), previously the Remuneration and Nomination Committee (RNC), since 2011.
+Chairman of the Remuneration Committee (RC) since 2011.
 Independent of the company, not independent of major shareholders.
 Nominated to the Board by Finda Oy, which is DNA's largest shareholder.